craftercms/docs/source/system-administrators/debugging-search.rst

 --------------------------------------

 * Communication Between Crafter Studio & Crafter Deployer

-	* Crafter Studio will notify the deployment agent when content is changed.
+	* Crafter Studio will notify the Deployer when content has changed.
-	* Ensure that the deployment agent is receiving the changes.
+	* Ensure that the Deployer is pulling the changes.
 	* If the deployment agent is not receiving any changes, check network connectivity and ports.

 * Communication Between Crafter Deployer & Crafter Search

-	* The deployment agent has a target with a Search Processor.
+	* The Deployer has a target with a Search Processor.
 	* Ensure that the processor is configured to the proper HOST, PORT for Crafter Search.
 	* Ensure that the processor is not failing before sending the changes to Solr.

 * Communication Between Crafter Search & Solr

 	* Crafter Search is configured to talk to a Solr index.
 	* Ensure that Crafter Search is configured to the proper HOST, PORT for Solr.
 	* Ensure that the Solr index is configured properly.

 * Communication Between Crafter Engine & Crafter Search

 	* Crafter Engine is configured to talk to Crafter Search.
 	* Ensure that Crafter Engine is configured to the proper HOST, PORT for Crafter Search.